Welcome

 Kapawe’no Nehiyawak School – Grade 4 Students Enhance Descriptive Writing Skills Through Inspiring Nature Walk

 Kapawe’no First Nation – Our Grade 4 class went on a nature walk as part of our Language Arts curriculum, with a focus on developing descriptive writing skills.
-The objective of the assignment was to encourage students to practice mindful observation and translate what they saw into vivid, detailed writing.
-At various points along the …
+The objective …

 May 23, 2025